Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Superconductivity

 (2) The eigenvectors $\Delta(\bk)$ correspond to form factors of the superconducting order parameters and transform as irreducible representations $\{A_{1},A_{2},E\}$ of the point group $C_{3v}$ that is generated by $C_{3}$ and $M_y$.
 In particular, since $C_{3v}$ has no inversion center, singlet and triplet pairings mix in tWSe$_{2}$ \cite{bib:Hsu2014,bib:Yuan2014}.

 (3) In the weak coupling limit, the term $\propto U$ in $\Gamma(\hat\bk,\hat\bk')$ is parametrically larger than the term $\propto U^{2}$.
-For an attractive interaction, the eigenvectors thus need to annihilate the term $\propto U$ exactly.
+For an attractive interaction in the Cooper channel, the eigenvectors $\Delta(\bk)$ thus need to annihilate the first-order term $\propto U$ exactly in the expression for interaction vertex of Eq.\,\eqref{Eq7} \cite{bib:Raghu2010,bib:Cho2013}.
+Or, explained differently, the eigenvectors $\Delta(\bk)$ need to be in the null-space of the matrix representation of the first-order term $\propto U$ in Eq.\,\eqref{Eq7}.
 Such an annihilation implies that $s$-wave pairing, $\Delta^{(s)}(\bk)\propto 1$, is suppressed.
-Moreover, since $s$-wave pairing mixes with $f$-wave pairing (and with higher harmonics of $A_{1}$), also these pairings will be unfavorable \cite{bib:Hsu2014}.
-Hence, the dominant superconducting instability will arise from the $A_{2}$ or $E$ representation.
+In particular, the $s$-wave pairing with $\Delta(\boldsymbol{k},\boldsymbol{k'}) \propto 1$ cannot annihilate this first-order contribution and thus cannot be realized.
+Furthermore, the absence of inversion symmetry in our system results in a mixture of singlet and triplet pairing channels.
+Consequently, suppression of $s$-wave pairing extends to other channels within the $A_{1}$ representation\cite{bib:Hsu2014}.
+Hence, the pairing needs to arise from the remaining representations, which are the $1d$ $A_{2}$ representation or the $2d$ $E$-representation.